joachimbbp/neurovolume/README.md

 - [x]  Use `gz` compression for Scivol

 Once these are addressed we can push to main:
-- [ ] **I feel like the BOLD images in this set are really low res, although I may be wrong.
-Perhaps switch out datasets?**
 - [ ] Animate fMRI activations as VDB emission in a separate `VDB` `Grid`
-    - [ ] Save stimulus data to correspond to animation
+    - [x] Access stimulus data to correspond to animation
 - [ ] Rewrite helper functions as bespoke for this project
     - [ ] Implement a 4D viewer for temporal dimension
 - [ ] Cleanup and remove redundant functions